ka8725/ka8725.github.com/_posts/2017-07-22-travel-in-time-during-testing-a-rack-based-application.md

 Sometimes there is a need to change code in a Rails application locally, but these changes must not be deployed to production server or committed to a version control system.
 For example, I want to set an alias locally to some namespace, because it's too long and I don't want to type a lot during debugging or investigating something in rails console.
 I.e. I want to do `GW = ActiveMerchant::Billing::TrustCommerceGateway`.
 It would be great to not set this alias every time manually right after opening rails console.
 A possible solution could be just defining a custom initializer (I hope that's not news for you what is that and it's known that initializers are located in the `config/initializers/` folder of a Rails application, more about Rails initializers [here](http://guides.rubyonrails.org/configuring.html)).
 But it will be automatically tracked by a version control system.
 And this is not a problem - those can be configured to be ignored.
 E.g. for Git this file's path can be put in the `.gitignore` and that's it.

-I would recommend to define one such initializer, that will be general for all of your aliases, local monkey-patches and so on.
+I would recommend to define one such initializer (for example `config/initializers/dev.rb`), that will be general for all of your aliases, local monkey-patches and so on.
 By the way, check out one of very useful monkey-patch you will love:

 ```ruby
 class BigDecimal